benmvp/slides/2018/nejs/webdev.md

 NOTES:
 - Then Firebug came along and it changed the game in 2006/2007
 - May never have even heard of it
-- It was a Firefox extension
+- It was originally a Firefox extension
-  * The reason I moved from IE to FF at the time
+  * Got me to move from IE to FF at the time
   * And let you *see* the CSS and debug the JS!
+  * Truly revolutionary!
-- Paved the way for our amazing web inspectors today
+  * Paved the way for our amazing web inspectors today
 - I don't think "Web 2.0" with AJAX happens w/o the debugging from Firebug

 /////